 Dating back to the 2nd century B.C., the Ajanta Caves contain masterpieces of Buddhist religious art, depicting Buddhist traditions the past lives and rebirths of Buddha, pictorial tales from Aryasura's Jatakamala, and rock-cut sculptures of Buddhist deities.
 The caves were a monsoon retreat for monks and a resting place for merchants and pilgrims in ancient India.

-Formerly known as Victoria Terminus Station, the Chhatrapati Shivaji Terminus in Mumbai was designed by British architect F. W. Stevens and built over 10 years from 1878.
+Formerly known as Victoria Terminus Station, the Chhatrapati Shivaji Terminus in Mumbai was designed by the British architect F. W. Stevens and built over 10 years from 1878.
 A great example of Victorian Gothic Revival architecture, the combination of British architects and Indian craftsmen working together created a unique style.

 The sandstone Qutub Minar stands at a lofty 72.5m and is believed to have been either a victory tower to mark the start of Muslim rule in India, or an Islamic minaret for muezzins to call the faithful to prayer.
 Researchers argue that the monument lacks the appropriate inscriptions and that 379 steps would have been too challenging for the muezzin to climb five times a day!